Semester Finals and Exams for Credit

 Semester FinalsCumulative semester final exams are required for all high school level courses which award one-half credit or more as well as several middle school level courses.
 The Final Test Guidelines describe and define protocols related to final tests for WCSD courses.

---Guidelines for Test Coordinators, Test Administration, and SchoolCity reporting are provided to School Test Coordinators for distribution to test administrators and for use in refresher training.
-For information on district common math and biology finals, and NV EOC finals, contact Assessment Support.--Students and Parents:
+• WCSD Board Policy and Administrative Regulations (Search for: Final Test Guidelines)--Guidelines for Test Coordinators, Test Administration, and SchoolCity reporting are provided to School Test Coordinators for distribution to test administrators and for use in refresher training.
+For information on district common math and biology finals, contact Assessment Support.--Students and Parents:

-- District and Nevada (EOC) common finals may not be given early or before the final exam window opens.
+- District common finals may not be given early or before the final exam window opens.

-- There are no retake opportunities for district or Nevada (EOC) common finals.
+- There are no retake opportunities for district ommon finals.

-- District and Nevada (EOC) common finals may not be modified.
+- District common finals may not be modified.

 - IEP/504 accommodations that may invalidate test results are not permissible on a final exam.